How Trenchless Sewer Repair Works

 |---|---|---|

-The key insight: Traditional excavation looks cheaper upfront, but once you factor in restoring your driveway ($1,000–$3,000), landscaping ($2,000–$5,000), and concrete work, the total cost often exceeds trenchless repair by a significant margin.
+The key insight: Traditional excavation looks cheaper upfront, but once you factor in restoring your driveway ($1,000–$3,000), landscaping ($2,000–$5,000), and concrete work, the total cost often exceeds trenchless repair.
+Industry data from 2026 suggests trenchless methods come in roughly 30% to 50% lower on total project cost when full restoration is factored in.
 Trenchless is most cost-effective for deeper pipes and longer runs, while traditional methods may hold a slight edge on shallow, short repairs with no above-ground obstacles.
+In high-cost markets like Seattle, full traditional replacements can climb to $10,000–$32,000.

-For a full breakdown of sewer repair pricing across all methods, see our sewer line repair cost guide.
+For a full breakdown of sewer repair pricing across all methods, see our sewer line repair cost guide or compare it to our sewer line replacement cost breakdown for 2026.

 Benefits, Limitations & Ideal Candidates